Table of contents

 Configure SAML in Workload Security Workload Security administrator

-Download the Workload Security service provider SAML metadata document
+Download Workload Security service provider SAML metadata document

 In the Workload Security console, go to Administration > User Management > Identity Providers > SAML and click Download.
 The file is downloaded as ServiceProviderMetadata.xml.
-Send the file to your Azure Active Directory administrator.
+Send the file to your Microsoft Entra ID administrator.

-1. In the Azure Active Directory portal, add a new non-gallery application.
+1. In the portal, add a new non-gallery application.

 2. Configure single sign-on for the application.
-We recommend that you upload the metadata file, ServiceProviderMetadata.xml, that was downloaded from Workload Security.
+Trend Micro recommends that you upload the metadata file, ServiceProviderMetadata.xml, that was downloaded from Workload Security.
 Alternatively, you can enter a reply URL (the Workload Security URL + /saml).

-The Workload Security URL depends on your Trend Micro Cloud One region:
+The Workload Security URL depends on your Trend Cloud One region:

 3. Configure SAML claims.
-Workload Security requires these two:
+Workload Security requires the following:

-• https://deepsecurity.trendmicro.com/SAML/Attributes/RoleSessionName This is a unique user ID that will be the username in Workload Security.
+• https://deepsecurity.trendmicro.com/SAML/Attributes/RoleSessionName This is a unique user ID that is the username in Workload Security.
 For example, you could use the User Principal Name (UPN).

 • https://deepsecurity.trendmicro.com/SAML/Attributes/Role The format is “IDP URN,Role URN”.
-The IDP has not been created in Workload Security yet, so you can configure this SAML claim later, in Define a role in Azure Active Directory.
+The IDP has not been created in Workload Security yet, so you can configure this SAML claim later, in Define a role in Microsoft Entra ID.

 You can also configure other optional claims, as described in SAML claims structure.